 At the recommendation of the Royal Commission into Institutional Responses to Child Sexual Abuse, the Australian Parliament has created a Redress Scheme for victims of institutional sexual abuse.
-On the 1st of July 2018, the National Redress Scheme will be launched.
+On the 1st of July 2018, the National Redress Scheme was launched.
 It will run for ten years.

 Do not apply to the Scheme if you have never received any money from a church, institution or charity.
 There are important options to consider before thinking about redress.
 The Scheme is a compensation of last resort.
 It is just one of your options for achieving a payment.